JustinLove/alchemy_tutor/notes.md

   - item spawning
     - hall of records - roughed in
     - customize item - temp
+  - pixel scenes.xml are not in parallel worlds

 - check hanging with special detectors